 Simone Spearman is a longtime vegan and high school English teacher, and she brings her compassion for animals to her students in many thoughtful ways.
 She’s invited guest speakers to discuss a healthy vegan diet with her class and had students check out resources from groups like PETA and the Physicians Committee for Responsible Medicine while researching writing assignments, and her walls are lined with the packages of vegan versions of popular foods to help students recognize these widely available products when they see them in the grocery store.
 When discussing persuasive-writing assignments, Simone uses animal rights as an example before leaving the students to explore their own views and topics, incorporates the study of relevant current events involving animal issues, and, when teaching literature, focuses on having compassion for all living beings whenever possible.
 During Advanced Placement testing, Simone is kind enough to bring in vegan snacks—including homemade doughnuts and cinnamon rolls—as a special treat for the students (and a testament to the deliciousness of animal-free foods!).
 She has also long sponsored the school’s vegetarian club.
 Keep up the great work, Simone!

 Congratulations to all these compassionate educators!
 Now that you’re thoroughly inspired, want some ideas for ways to turn your passion into action and start teaching kindness in your classroom?
-Sign up for TeachKind’s Lesson of the Week to be the first to learn about new lesson plan ideas, free student materials, contests for teachers, and other great humane-education resources:
+Join TeachKind’s mailing list to be the first to learn about new lesson plan ideas, free student materials, contests for teachers, and other great humane-education resources: